The Woodrow Wilson Pennsylvania Teaching Fellowship

 A: Each university is partnered with several secondary schools in its area.
 While you are doing your master’s work, your clinical teaching placement will be assigned.
 After that, if you are a Fellow at UPenn or WCU, you may seek a job at any high-need school in the School District of Philadelphia (UPenn and WCU Fellows); if you are a Fellow at Duquesne, you make see at job at any high-need school in the Pittsburgh Public Schools and the surrounding areas.

 Q: What about special circumstances that may limit how far I can travel to complete the master’s degree, or where I can be placed for my teaching assignment?

 A: The application contains a section to note extenuating circumstances, which will be taken into consideration when your application is reviewed.
-However, Fellows must be as open and flexible as possible about future placement.
+However, Fellows will be expected to be as open and flexible as possible about future placement.

 Q: Will I be on my own once I start teaching?

 A: No. Along with your cohort of Fellows, you will receive support as you seek to secure your first teaching job after your master’s work, and you will also be supported throughout your three year commitment.
 In addition to in-person face-to-face mentoring sessions, Fellows can expect their university to continue to support them through classroom visits and whole group sessions.
 The result is a a community of support and learning within and across schools.